cartesi/cips/cips/cip-1.md

 ` author:` *a list of the author's or authors' name(s) and/or username(s), or name(s) and email(s).
 Details are below.*

-` discussions-to:` *a URL pointing to the corresponding issue on the Cartesi Governance repository*
+` discussions-to:` *a URL pointing to the corresponding discussion thread on the [Cartesi Governance Forum](https://github.com/cartesi/cips/discussions)*

 ` status:` *Draft, Review, Last Call, Final, Stagnant, Withdrawn, Living*